fmagrini/bayes-bay/docs/source/api/api_standard.rst

    end of each iteration or each batch of iterations
 #.
 Run the inversion (:meth:`bayesbridge.BayesianInversion.run`)

-If you are new to BayesBridge, we recommend :ref:`our tutorial page <basic-usage>` to get started.
+If you are new to BayesBridge, we recommend :ref:`our tutorial page <quickstart>` to get started.

 .. toctree::